ChyKusuma/SPHINXBlock/README.md

 ### SPHINXHash namespace

-- This namespace contains a declaration for a function named SPHINX_256, which is not provided in this code.
-It presumably calculates the SPHINX_256 hash of the given data.
+- This namespace contains a declaration for a function named `SPHINX_256`, which is not provided in this code.
+It presumably calculates the `SPHINX_256` hash of the given data.

 ### SPHINXMerkleBlock namespace

-- This namespace contains a forward declaration of a class named MerkleBlock.
+- This namespace contains a forward declaration of a class named `MerkleBlock`.
 The definition of this class is not provided in this code.

 ### SPHINXBlock namespace